-All consumer complaints submitted to ASC in 2014 were reviewed to identify any concerns from members of the public with regard to a Participant's compliance with its CAI commitment.
-Of the 82 complaints involving advertising by food manufacturers, retailers and restaurants that were submitted to ASC in 2014, none involved concerns about Participant compliance with CAI commitments.
+All consumer complaints submitted to ASC in 2015 were reviewed to identify any concerns from members of the public with regard to a Participant's compliance with its CAI commitment.
+Of the 104 complaints involving advertising by food manufacturers, retailers and restaurants that were submitted to ASC in 2015, none involved concerns about a Participant's compliance with its CAI commitments.